 The decision to plead guilty to a criminal charge or take the case to trial always belongs to the client.
 It is your attorney’s job to give you accurate advice about your options and the relative strength of any potential trial defense.
 At the same time, your lawyer should work toward the best possible plea terms available, especially on sentencing issues.

 New York law still provides for a broad range of penalties in DWI cases, and the attorneys of Greenspan & Greenspan P.C. have a good idea of what a favorable outcome looks like under the facts of a given case.
 We also know how to protect clients from the collateral consequences of a conviction, especially in cases where a DWI or DWAI plea could affect professional interests or family relationships.

 Even if we can shake the prosecution’s confidence in its DWI case, many charges are resolved by pleading to the lesser offense of DWAI (driving while ability impaired) by alcohol.
 A first or second-offense conviction of DWAI is not a criminal offense, but only a traffic infraction.

 Contact Our White Plains DWI Defense Lawyers About A Possible Reduced Sentence

-To get a clear understanding of your plea options in a DWI case, contact an experienced defense lawyer at Greenspan & Greenspan in Westchester County, New York.
+To get a clear understanding of your plea options in a DWI case, contact an experienced defense lawyer at Greenspan & Greenspan P.C. in Westchester County, New York.
 We work in the courts of Westchester and Rockland counties on a frequent basis, and we are highly familiar with the narrow room for plea negotiation that remains available for people charged with any drunk driving offense.